 - a.
-Leadership and demonstrated excellence in operational C4 and cyber is the cornerstone of success for IP officers.
-Future leaders of the IP community must have a proven record at sea or in shore operational tours and demonstrated technical IP expertise supporting naval and joint operations.
+Leadership and demonstrated excellence in C4 and Cyber in the maritime environment are the cornerstones of success for IP officers.
+Future leaders of the IP Community must have a proven record at sea, in shore C4 and Cyber tours, and demonstrated technical IP expertise supporting naval and joint operations.
 Afloat and ashore tours in different geographic locations are highly valued as they demonstrate a breadth of experience and knowledge of global Navy operations. - b.
 The IP community gains a significant number of officers through lateral transfer or re-designation, typically at 0-3 and 0-4.
-For promotion eligibility purposes, some of these officers will not have completed the IP-specific community/operational leadership assignments prior to re-designation.
-As such, the board is encouraged to evaluate an officer's demonstrated sustained superior performance and warfare qualifications to identify those best qualified to serve in more senior IP leadership positions.
+For promotion eligibility purposes, these officers will not have completed the IP- milestone assignments.
+As such, the board is encouraged to evaluate an officer's demonstrated sustained superior performance in warfare-appropriate billets (e.g., department head tours) and technical acumen to identify this aspect of a fully qualified officer. - c.
+Fully qualified IP commanders will: